Schuringa/code-problems/problem-one/README.md

 Write a simple script that accepts a single word and URL that then returns the number of instances the word is found at the destination URL.

+## Info

+Matching works by single exact word e.g if you search for the word 'other' it will only match 'other' on its own and not inside another word like 'bother'.

+Matching is case insensitive

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for testing.